Pesto Pasta Salad

 My second and third thoughts?
 Wow, that photo is bad.
 Then… what was I thinking when I wrote that recipe?
 It was more of a list of what you could add to your pesto pasta salad than an actual recipe.
 And a disorganized list at that!

-The base recipe is a really good one, and this Eat the Rainbow Pesto Pasta Salad deserved a new photo shoot, recipe video and updated recipe instructions asap!
-Now you can add it to your list of what to make this summer, along with my Southwestern Pasta Salad, Spinach Pesto Pasta with Fresh Green Beans and Chicken, and Kale Pesto Zucchini Noodles and Salmon.
+The base recipe is a really good one, and this Pesto Pasta Salad deserved a new photo shoot, recipe video and updated recipe instructions asap!
+Now you can add it to your list of what to make this summer, along with my Greek Pasta Salad, Spinach Pesto Pasta, and classic Italian Pasta Salad!

-Julia thought I was silly for adding “eat the rainbow” to the name of this pesto pasta salad.
-I had to explain to her that this salad is so colorful, it’s like you’re eating a rainbow.
+This pesto pasta salad is so colorful, it’s like you’re eating a rainbow.
 All of those fresh, colorful vegetables provide fiber and nutrients.
 One way to make sure you’re eating a healthy, varied diet is to eat the rainbow, and why not start with this flavorful pasta salad?

 This pesto pasta salad is a crowd-pleasing dish that’s great to bring to a potluck or BBQ.
 As written, the recipe makes a lot (it feeds at least 10 as a side dish).
 If you’re making it for just a few people, I’d recommend halving the recipe.